tarantool/doc/doc/book/replication/index.rst

 If this first ``box.cfg`` request occurs with a "replication source" clause, then the instance is a replica and its snapshot file, along with the replica-set information, is constructed from the write-ahead logs of the master.
-Therefore, to start replication, specify :ref:`replication_source <cfg_replication-replication_source>` in a ``box.cfg`` request.
+Therefore, to start replication, specify the replication source in the :ref:`replication <cfg_replication-replication>` parameter of a ``box.cfg`` request.
 When a replica contacts a master for the first time, it becomes part of a replica set.
 On subsequent occasions, it should always contact a master in the same replica set.

 Once connected to the master, the replica requests all changes that happened after the latest local LSN.
 It is therefore necessary to keep WAL files on